 ¿Cómo es el departamento comercial de una empresa que trabaja en setenta y dos países?

 How is the commercial department of a company that operates in seventy-two countries?

-Caption 68, 75 minutos - Del campo a la mesa - Part 21Play Caption
+Captions 1-2, 75 minutos - Del campo a la mesa - Part 21Play Caption

 So, thanks to the sinalefas, this is how the speaker actually pronounces the sentence: ¿Cómoes el departamento comercial deunaempresa que trabajaen setentay dos países?
 Yes, the letter "y" counts as a vowel whenever it sounds like the vowel "i."

 ¿Qué pensaría mi hermano si supiera de este vídeo que estamos filmando?

 What would my brother think if he knew about this video that we are filming?

 Caption 31, Conjugación - El verbo 'pensar'Play Caption

 Again, thanks to the sinalefas, what the girl speaking actually pronounces is: ¿Qué pensaría mihermano si supiera deeste video queestamos filmando?
 Yes, the consonant "h" doesn't interfere with the sinalefa, because, as you probably already know, this letter is always silent unless it is next to the letter "c."

 Now, the second type of sinalefa merges three vowels of two contiguous words.
 Here's an example: